Baylor vs. Alabama Predictions & Picks - Women's NCAA Tournament First Round

 Baylor vs. Alabama Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's game between the Baylor Bears (19-12) and Alabama Crimson Tide (20-10) squaring off at Harry A. Gampel Pavilion has a projected final score of 67-66 (according to our computer prediction) in favor of Baylor, so it should be a competitive matchup.
-The game will tip off at TBA on March 18.
+Saturday's game at Harry A. Gampel Pavilion has the Baylor Bears (19-12) going head to head against the Alabama Crimson Tide (20-10) at TBA (on March 18).
+Our computer prediction projects a close 67-66 win for Baylor, so it should be a competitive matchup.

-The Bears fell in their last matchup 74-63 against Iowa State on Friday.
+The Bears are coming off of a 74-63 loss to Iowa State in their last game on Friday.

 Baylor vs. Alabama Game Info